 Solar power can be cheaper than buying electricity from your utility company, making it a great solution to reduce costs for pretty much any organization.
 For-profit businesses have already discovered this: according to the Solar Energy Industry Association, there are over 4,000 American businesses that have invested in solar, led by Fortune 500 giants like Target, Wal Mart, and Apple.

 Saving with solar shouldn’t just be an option for big businesses, and it doesn’t have to be.
-By bringing together your community to help a non-profit go solar, you can help them save 15% or more on their electric bills and put thousands of dollars back into the community to better provide vital services.
+By bringing together your community to help a non-profit go solar [with RE-volv], you can help them save 15% or more on their electric bills and put thousands of dollars back into the community to better provide vital services.

 3. Help Solar Energy Catch On In Your Community

 Solar energy is the most universally popular form of energy, with a Pew Research survey finding that nearly 90% of Americans support more solar power development - more than twice the number that wants to see more coal mining, fracking, or nuclear power.
 Given the fact that solar saves money while simultaneously helping to save the planet, it’s not exactly surprising.

 However, did you know that solar is actually contagious?
 Studies show that solar tends to “go viral” in geographic areas where solar adoption is high, as people become more likely to go solar more quickly when they see their neighbors going solar.
 It’s kind of like the spread of fidget spinners or that hilarious dog video on YouTube (you know the one), except that in this case, it’s adding up to make a huge positive impact on the world.

 And if you put solar up on a highly visible, central place in your town like the local school, then all the people who see and interact with that school - the parents, the teachers, the students, and even passersby - will all become more likely to go solar themselves.
 It’s a powerful effect, and you can catalyze by bringing solar to your community.